 The AIMS Research Fellowship is provided to doctoral students in STEAM education fields to work alongside us in our projects with educators, community members, and youth.
 AIMS Research Fellows develop stronger research skills and approaches, work with our partner practitioners, present at conferences, and prepare publications.
 In sponsoring this program, we hope to support emerging scholars in developing practice-based approaches to research that center equity in the collaborative design of STEAM learning spaces, pedagogies, programs, research, and communities of innovation.

 Eligible candidates for this program are middle/late-stage students enrolled in a research-based doctoral program at an accredited U.S. institution.
-We welcome candidates who draw on a wide variety of disciplinary perspectives and interests, including early childhood education, professional learning, teacher education, mathematics and science education, learning sciences, constructionist and constructivist approaches, and cognitive science, among others.
+We welcome candidates who draw on a wide variety of disciplinary perspectives and interests, including early childhood education, maker education, professional learning, teacher education, mathematics and science education, learning sciences, constructionist and constructivist approaches, and cognitive science, among others.

 Applicants should take some time to get to know our projects, research interests, and partnerships.
 Be sure to review our core values, our history as an organization, and our strategic goals.
 To apply, please submit the following materials to the online submission system.